Romania’s top court annuls presidential election result

 One of the declassified documents, from the Romanian intelligence agency, detailed more than 85,000 attempted cyber-attacks on election websites and IT systems, and concluded that “the attacker has considerable resources specific to an attacking state,” Reuters reported.

-These findings prompted the US State Department to express concern and warn that a shift away from the West “would have serious negative impacts on U.S. security cooperation with Romania.”
+These findings prompted the US State Department to express concern on Wednesday and warn that a shift away from the West “would have serious negative impacts on U.S. security cooperation with Romania.”

-In comments made Wednesday, ahead of the court’s annulment on Friday, US State Department spokesperson Matthew Miller said in a statement: “We are concerned by the Romanian Supreme Council for National Defense (CSAT)’s report of Russian involvement in malign cyber activity designed to influence the integrity of the Romanian electoral process.”

-Miller added that the “data referenced in the report should be fully investigated to ensure the integrity of Romania’s electoral process.”
+In a later statement Friday, State Department spokesperson Matthew Miller said: “The United States reaffirms our confidence in Romania’s democratic institutions and processes, including investigations into foreign malign influence.”

-While he has not described himself as specifically pro-Russian, Georgescu had previously labeled Ukraine as an “invented state” and declared he wants a “strategy” of “peace with everyone, regardless of who they are.”
+While he has not described himself as specifically pro-Russian, Georgescu had previously labeled Ukraine an “invented state” and declared he wants a strategy of “peace with everyone, regardless of who they are.”

 A Romanian official on Wednesday described Georgescu’s success in the first round as shocking.
 They told CNN that his victory would be “an extraordinary triumph for… (Russian President Vladimir) Putin” and “would cancel the whole progress that Romania has made in the past 35 years.”